vamsikeshwaran/Speak-detection/README.md

-##Speak Detection using Mediapipe and Opencv
+#Speak detection using mediapipe and opencv